kick-project/kick/README.md

 ## Benefits of using Kick

-Kick can supercharge the creation of a project to include "starter files" that will work with the CI of choice or add those additional supporting files to speed up development.
+Kick saves time and supercharges the creation of a project by using cookie cutter "starter files" that will work with the CI, add task automation using make, Rake, Invoke, add support to create packages such as gems, pypi, rpms, debs and many more files and tools that are needed in the development process.

 Starting a project from scratch can be time consuming, there are a few CLI tools that help (E.G. `go mod init ...` Go project, `rails new` Ruby on